Skip to main content

 }

 Change the type of action prepare-departures from CopyAction, this time to DeduplicateAction and rename it to deduplicate-departures, again to reflect its new type.
-It also needs an additional transformer to calculate the new primary key column dt derived from the column firstseen.
-So make sure to add these lines too:
+It also needs an additional transformers to calculate the new primary key column dt derived from the column firstseen, and to make sure input data is unique across the primary key of the output DataObject.
+Finally, we need to set mergeModeEnable = true and updateCapturedColumnOnlyWhenChanged = true.

 deduplicate-departures {